piteli/Boolas-android/README.md

 # Boolas_v0.1
-simple application's booking class/hall in UiTM Kampus Puncak alam
+simple android application that scrap timetable data of nursing class/hall's UiTM Puncak Alam

 ## What is boolas?